brotherhoodMonk/gyan/rct.md

 ===
 What is the use of refs?

 The ref is used to return a reference to the element.
 They should be avoided in most cases, however, they can be useful when we need direct access to DOM element or an instance of a component.
 ===
 What is JEST?
 Jest is a JavaScript unit testing framework made by Facebook based on Jasmine and provides automated mock creation and a jsdom environment.
-It's often used for testing React components.
+Its often used for testing React components.
 ==
-When rendering a list what is a key and what is it's purpose?
+When rendering a list what is a key and what is its purpose?
 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.
 The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.

 React uses the key to match children in the original tree with children in the subsequent tree.
 For example, adding a key to our inefficient example above can make the tree conversion efficient:

 render () {
   return (